LinkNacional/tutor-lkn-cielo-for-tutor-lms/README.txt

 = Does this plugin support recurring payments for course subscriptions? =

 * Currently, this plugin supports one-time payments for course enrollment.
 Recurring payment features may be available in future versions.

-= Can I customize the checkout experience? =

-* The plugin uses Cielo Checkout, which provides a standardized and secure checkout experience.
-Customization options are limited to what Cielo Checkout supports.

 == Changelog ==